INF800/twitter_linkedin_bot/README.md

 # twitter_linkedin_bot

 Post tweets from twitter into linkedin.
-Automated using github actions.
+Automated using github actions (Note the database trick).

 > Currently supports only ubuntu os.